medialab/xan/docs/cmd/network.md

     --node-column <name>   Name of the column containing node keys.
                            [default: node]

+network bipartite options:
+    -D, --disjoint-keys  Pass this if you know both partitions of the graph use disjoint sets of keys (i.e. if you know they share no common keys at all).
+Incorrect graphs will be produced if some keys are used by both partitions!

 Common options:
     -h, --help             Display this message
     -o, --output <file>    Write output to <file> instead of stdout.